eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 	- Working experience with design and engineering teams to plan, develop, and release software.
 	- An understanding of test-driven development (TDD).
 	- Experience with an agile software development model.
 + skill set:
+	- Achieve security architecture compliance on requirements, including: Sarbanes-Oxley, payment card industry standards, HIPAA/HITECH, global data privacy requirements, as well as state and federal regulations.
+	- Exceptional experience in designing cloud security architecture for Azure and/or AWS.
+	- Establish a strategic security architecture vision, including standards and frameworks that are aligned with overall business strategy.
+	- Provides architectural oversight and direction for enterprise-wide security technology.
+	- Review existing architecture, identify design gaps, and recommends security enhancements.
++ skill set:
 	- BLAH.
 + skill set: